chriswalz/chriswalz.com/content/posts/books-that-changed-how-i-see-the-world.md

 ### **Thinking Fast and Slow**

-understand your cognitive biases.
-Rethink how you approach problems.
-See how others may be viewing the world through the wrong lens.

-Simply being aware of your biases is not enough.
-You have to *actively* compensate for your biases.
-For example the base rate
+A book about cognitive biases.
+If you have a better understanding of your biases you'll have a much better chance of succeeding in life.

 ### **Homo Sapiens**

-programming has had a big influence
+An excellent history of humanity.

 ### Shoe Dog

-Understanding the tumultuous but exciting journey of an entrepreneur.
+Understanding the tumultuous but exciting journey of the founder of Nike.

 ### Elon Musk

-Not a book but he exposed me to the idea of first principles thinking. asd

-###

-People overestimate what they can do in a year and underestimate what they can do in 10 years.

-Think about things on different timescales.
+Elon Musk is certainly not a book but his way of thinking especially using first priciples thinking are quite influential.